skomil/environment_setup/README.md

 ## Personal Environment Setup
+To install script paths and commands run
+    install.sh
+### Installations Scripts
-* _ruby.sh_ Command to install Ruby 2 in RVM and install latest version of Rails
+* _install_ruby.sh_ Command to install Ruby 2 in RVM and install latest version of Rails
-* _vim.sh_ Command to install Janus and link to version controlled vimrc.after.
+* _install_vim.sh_ Command to install Janus and link to version controlled vimrc.after.
 Please note, existing vimrc.after will be deleted